Hepatitis B envelope Antigen and Hepatitis B envelope Antibody, Serum

 Specimen Volume: 1.5 mL

-Collection Instructions: Spin down and immediately remove serum from clot.
+Collection Instructions: Spin down and remove serum from gel within 24 hours.

 Specimen Minimum Volume Defines the amount of specimen required to perform an assay once, including instrument and container dead space.
 Submitting the minimum specimen volume makes it impossible to repeat the test or perform confirmatory or perform reflex testing.
 In some situations, a minimum specimen volume may result in a QNS (quantity not sufficient) result, requiring a second specimen to be collected.